FTC Advisory Committee on Online Access and Security

 Opponents would argue:

 The first question resolves many of the issues that are more difficult to resolve under the other options presented here.
 Examples of information that is used to grant or deny significant benefits include credit reports, financial qualifications, and medical records.
-In contrast, information used for marketing purposes, such as targeted ads or direct mail, does not confer or deny a significant benefit.
 By focusing on whether the Web site uses personal data to grant or deny a significant benefit, the approach would largely exclude personal data that is not tied closely to an individual, because it is unlikely (though not impossible) that significant benefits will be granted anonymously.
 Similarly, the approach calls for access only to information that is collected and retrieved in the ordinary course of business.
 With some qualifications set out below, however, the approach would allow access to information that has been provided by a third party, as long as the information is used to grant or deny significant benefits.

 The second question - whether allowing access to correct errors justifies the cost - raises a variety of possible exceptions to access.
-Inferred data, such as judgments made about the consumer by third parties or Web site employees or even expert information systems, are not usually susceptible to direct correction, although obviously the underlying data used to generate the inference can be corrected.
-The option takes account of costs that are not simply financial.
-Thus, access is not ordinarily justified if it would reveal trade secrets.
-Nor is it justified if it would compromise expectations of confidentiality on the part of third parties or Web site employees (e.g., comments by the Web site's "help desk" employees on the civility or IQ of particular customers).
-Under this option, as the likelihood of improving the accuracy of personal data declines and the cost of providing secure access increases, the cost-effectiveness of access also declines and the public-policy justification for access grows weaker.
+Inferred data, such as judgments made about the consumer by third parties or Web site employees or even expert information systems, are not usually susceptible to direct correction, although the underlying data can be corrected.
+Access is not justified if it would reveal trade secrets or would compromise the confidential communications of Web site employees or third parties.
+In general, as the likelihood of improving the accuracy of personal data declines and the cost of providing secure access increases, the cost-effectiveness of access also declines and the case for access grows weaker.

 Proponents of this option would argue: